-Formula 707®, is honored to support and bring awareness to equine-assisted activities and therapy programs and believes that these beautiful, majestic animals we love serve a greater purpose for many.
+Formula 707®, is honored to support and bring awareness to equine-assisted therapy programs and believes that these beautiful, majestic animals we love serve a greater purpose for many.
 Formula 707 knows that the health and wellness of therapy horses are very important.
 Therapy horses tend to be ridden multiple times a day and are often senior horses donated to the organization at the end of their competitive careers.
 Formula 707 Daily Essentials could be considered the most basic and important supplement for total wellness in horses of all ages.
 Daily Essentials, an ideal solution to ensure horses get everything they need to remain sound and healthy.
 We encourage you to share your stories on the Formula 707 Facebook page to bring awareness to your favorite organization and the incredible power of how they are “helping horses help people.”

 If you have any questions regarding horses helping people or equine-assisted activities and therapies, feel free to get in touch with us.